-• All classes that appear on a student's schedule will be included, with the exceptions of study halls and student assistant programs
+- All classes that appear on a student's schedule will be included, with the exceptions of study halls and student assistant programs. - Courses will be weighted according to the number of class periods of instruction per week.

-• A minimum grade point average of 3.25 is required for honor roll status.
+A minimum grade point average of 3.25 is required for honor roll status.